 In general, clinching is used for light metal materials, as these can only be welded in poor quality or not at all.
 This joining technique can also be a cost-effective alternative to spot welding for specific steel structures.
 Such joints can typically be found on air conditioning tube fixations or air bag assemblies.

-As a result, the cross section of a clinch can look as shown in Figure 31:
+As a result, the cross-section of a clinch can look as shown in Figure 31:

 8329_ed1fig31.EPS